 On 8 September 2000, Sega Europe reduced the price in the UK to £149.99.

 Unfortunately, in the Australian region the launch was less successful, often being labeled a disaster by fans of Sega.
 Ozisoft, the official Sega distributor in Australia, only managed to output nine launch titles despite the late release date (November 30, 1999), none of which were first party products.
 Apparently Sega-developed software had been held in customs and could not reach store shelves by the release date.
 Also with no VMUs or other peripherals on the market, it seemed that after what seemed like infinite delays, Australian fans deserved better.

-Tectoy, who had been responsible for distributing Sega consoles in Brazil since the Sega Master System, brought the Dreamcast to Brazil in 1999.
+Tectoy, who had been responsible for distributing Sega consoles in Brazil since the Sega Master System, brought the Dreamcast to Brazil on October 4, 1999.
 The majority of games were repackaged titles imported from the US, and the console was not particularly successful.